rahulkj/rahulkj.github.io/_posts/2020-06-09-tkg-on-vsphere.md

 ---
 layout: post
-title:  "Setup Tanzu Kubernetes Grid (TKG) on vSphere 6.7u3"
+title: "☸️ Setup Tanzu Kubernetes Grid (TKG) on vSphere 6.7u3"
 date:   2020-06-09 5:00:00 -0600
+tags:
+  - kubernetes
+  - tkg
+  - vsphere
+  - vmware
+  - homelab
-categories: tkg
+categories:
+  - kubernetes
+  - vmware
+  - homelab
 ---

-To setup Tanzu Kubernetes Grid on vSphere 6.7u3, download the files from [VMWare Downloads](https://tanzu.vmware.com/kubernetes-grid)

-## Prerequisites
+## ✅ Prerequisites
 - Ensure there is a network available in vCenter that has DHCP enabled
 - The network used to deploy TKG is routable
 - DNS server thats presented by DHCP server can resolve the vCenter FQDN.
 If not, during configuration use the IP Address of vCenter and not FQDN